KarolDuracz/scratchpad/bootloader_x86/README.md

 First.
 From this 3 files .ISO / .BIN works only boot_qemu_x86.bin.
 But this is raw file from disk.
-This is  any fancy demo.
+This is not fancy demo.
 This bootloader.asm and boot_qemu_x86.asm ... by default they were supposed to be bootable via CDROM because they are supposed to be burned to CD ROM / USB.
 Not via qemu or Virual Box.
 But the first thing you need to check is to run it on qemu, then on Virual Box.
 ```
 cmd.exe > qemu-system-x86_64 -drive format=raw,file=boot_qemu_x86.bin
 ```